You know what I enjoy? Adaptations. Alterations. Taking an overused concept and transforming it into some distinct but parallel form.

 Pour filling into cooled crust.
 Place springform in pan with 1 inch of water, reaching about halfway up the side of the springform.
 Bake at 325 degrees for 50 minutes.
 When done, turn off oven with the door cracked a few inches to cool evenly and prevent top from cracking.
 When cheesecake is room temperature, let cool in fridge for at least two hours.
 Drizzle with honey before serving.

-*You could certainly use regular cream cheese, though I think that would make this already dense cheesecake a tad heavy.
+*You could certainly use regular cream cheese, though I think that would make this already dense cheesecake heavy.

 This looks delicious.
 I certainly agree with the fact that traditional cheesecake is too heavy and too boring.
 I love the idea of combining goat cheese with pistachios.
 Maybe goat cheese with some cranberries in the batter would be good as well.
 And I’ve been recently watching x-files all over again!